parrt/msds501/projects/images.md

 <img src="figures/obama-edges.png" width="250">

-**Deliverables**.
 Make sure that you show the edges for Obama and the asteroid and have a correct `laplace` function in the appropriate section of `images.ipynb`.
-Make sure that the file is correctly committed to your repository and pushed to github.

 ## Task 6.
 Sharpening